Federal Direct Parent PLUS Loans

 Please Note: There are 2 parts to the PLUS Loan Process.

-Complete the PLUS Loan Application: Gives the school information they need to create your Direct PLUS Loan.
+Complete the PLUS Loan Application: Runs the parents credit and gives the school information they need to create your Direct PLUS Loan.
+The parent does need to be credit approved in order to borrow this loan.

 Marist College participates in the William D. Ford Direct Lending Program.
 The lender is the U.S. Department of Education (the Department) rather than a bank or other financial institution.
 Marist College policy states that the FAFSA must be completed before a Direct PLUS Loan can be awarded.
 This change will require all new borrowers to complete Master Promissory Notes with the Department of Education.